bolognini/helladarion-form/README.md

 <p align="center"><img src="public/logo.png" alt="T20 Bestiary Logo" width="60"></p>
 <p align="center">&laquo;<b>A simplified monster builder for Tormenta20 RPG system</b>&raquo;</p>
-<p align="center">Helladarion Form sends all the enemy data you type and send to a database through an API.
+<p align="center">Helladarion Form sends all the enemy data you type to a database through an API.
 This data will be accessible on <a href='https://github.com/bolognini/helladarion-codex'>Helladarion Codex</a>, the virtual sheet, with the right enemy id</p>
 <br />
 <br />